ConsortiumGARR/idem-tutorials/README.md

 # idem-tutorials
-These GitHub Repository will contain and maintain the step-by-step tutorials provided by IDEM GARR AAI and its users.
+These GitHub Repository contains step-by-step tutorials on Identity and Service Providers provided by the IDEM Federation Operator and the IDEM Community.

 ## IDEM Federation Operators HOWTOs